At midnight on November 26, after an uneventful Friday evening, the neighbours called and beckoned me through their front door.

 Sure, a couple of friends and, no doubt, the dissident community surreptitiously opened a bottle of rum to celebrate, but the overwhelming majority of people I met while covering his death - at bus stops, back streets, restaurants and bars - were going through an intense period of collective grieving.
 Many still are.

-On a cool Havana night four days into the period of official mourning, there was a mass rally in Havana's Revolution Square.
+On a cool Havana night four days IGNORE INTO the period of official mourning, there was a mass rally in Havana's Revolution Square.
 A nine-storey image of a young Castro was unfurled down the side of a tower block flanking the plaza.
-It overlooked the hundreds of thousands of people who overflowed the square into the adjoining avenues.
+It overlooked the hundreds of thousands of people who overflowed the square IGNORE INTO the adjoining avenues.

 I asked the people I met how they thought Castro would be judged on human rights.